Pueblo County Programs

 Colorado Legal Services (CLS), a non-profit, has helped low-income individuals including seniors in Colorado for over 90 years.
 Click here and on each button to learn more.

 Getting Evicted in Colorado Springs?
-Free Housing Law Clinic - click here for more information.
-If eligible, you can meet with a CLS attorney at the court, or apply online at applyonlinecl.org to see if you qualify for assistance.
+Free Housing Law Clinic - click here for information.
+If eligible, you can meet with a CLS attorney at the court, or apply online here to see if you qualify for help.